shawna-p/mysterious-messenger/docs/git-setup.rst

     git-setup

-Instructions on how to get set up with the repository on GitHub What you need:
+If you want to easily stay up-to-date with the latest version of Mysterious Messenger without disturbing your existing code, setting up a fork of the Mysterious Messenger repository will allow you to easily merge updates onto your existing code.

+**What you need:**

 * A GitHub account (https://github.com/)
 * Git and Bash (http://opensourcerer.diy.org/challenge/3)

     * A more in-depth guide on installing Git Bash for Windows: https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/

 Instructions
 =============